williamdemeo/utils/ubuntu_on_lenovo-X1Y3/README.md

 ---

-## fix display resolution and zoon
+## fix display resolution and zoom

 1. Hit Windows key, then type `settings` and hit Enter.